Close

 2. Gender working group

-3. Interfaith working group
+3. LGBTQ+ working group

-5. Mental health working group
+4. Mental health working group

-6. Race and social diversity working group
+5. Race working group

-7. Social diversity working group
+6. Social diversity working group

 The Diversity Project is a cross-company initiative championing a more inclusive culture within the savings and investment professions.
 We’ve signed up to the Asset Owner Diversity Charter as part of our commitment to improve diversity, in all forms, across the investment industry.
 This involves working collaboratively with other companies and has provided us with an opportunity to get involved in programme initiatives and drive change through The Diversity Project steering committee.